manoa-fixed/manoa-fixed.github.io/milestones.md

 <img src="statusbug.PNG">

 Some things I have learned during this milestone :
-1. Use meteor reset to reset the Meteor database locally.
+1. Use `meteor reset` to reset the Meteor database locally.
 Is there an equivalent to reset the database on Galaxy?
+ANSWER: Go to Mongo Atlas and do it from there.